-Alan Knott was born on 9 April 1946 in Belvedere, Kent.
-He was a former wicket-keeper batsman who represented England at the international level in both Tests and ODI.
-Alan Knot made his Test debut at the age of 21 against Pakistan at Nottingham which England won by 10 wickets.
-He took 7 catches (3 in the first innings, and 4 in the Second innings) in the match and Mushtaq Muhammad dismissed him on Zero.
+Alan Knott was born on April 9, 1946, in Belvedere, Kent.
+He was a former wicketkeeper-batsman who represented England at the international level in both Tests and ODIs.
+Alan Knot made his Test debut at the age of 21 against Pakistan at Nottingham, which England won by 10 wickets.
+He took 7 catches (3 in the first inning and 4 in the second inning) in the match, and Mushtaq Muhammad dismissed him on zero.

 Philip Eric Knott was one of the purest eccentric wicketkeepers there can ever have been.
-He played alongside many great England cricketers.
-But many saw him enough for over the years.
-He was a teammate, opponent or simply observing him on TV, to get the very real sense of a genius at work.
+He played alongside many great English cricketers.
+But many saw him enough over the years.
+He was a teammate, opponent, or simply observing him on TV to get the very real sense of a genius at work.

-Alan Knott superior batting played a part in this; as keepers, they were both outstanding.
-It would feel wrong not to include someone in a list of this sort who was a specialist wicket-keeper as opposed to those such as Adam Gilchrist, Kumar Sangakkara, and AB de Villiers who, fine keepers though they were or are, were chosen for their sides as much if not more for their batting skills.
+Alan Knott’s superior batting played a part in this; as keepers, they were both outstanding.
+It would feel wrong not to include someone in a list of this sort who was a specialist wicketkeeper, as opposed to those such as Adam Gilchrist, Kumar Sangakkara, and AB de Villiers, who, fine keepers though they were or are, were chosen for their sides as much, if not more, for their batting skills.

 Alan Knott had the silkiest of hands.
-People often say that you only notice a wicket-keeper when he is doing things wrong and, on that basis, it was easy to overlook how well Alan Knott was doing his job.
-Keeping the wicket standing back to fast bowlers and standing up to the stumps for spinners are very different tasks, but his technique and movement were always excellent.
+People often say that you only notice a wicketkeeper when he is doing things wrong, and, on that basis, it was easy to overlook how well Alan Knott was doing his job.
+Keeping the wicket standing back for fast bowlers and standing up to the stumps for spinners are very different tasks, but his technique and movement were always excellent.

 The ball just seemed to nestle into his hands every time he took it.
 Many remember him taking a catch off quite a thick edge while standing up to a left-arm spinner.
 Probably Derek Underwood, with whom he formed a great alliance.
 His hands just seemed to glide into the right position, and you were left wondering how on earth he could have reacted so quickly.

 Very few keepers would have held that catch; most would have seen the ball clatter off their wrist.
 Keeping does not get any better than that.
-Taylor ran him close, so many cricketers feel privileged to have played alongside both.
-As a talented wicket-keeper sometimes are, Alan Knott was a complete eccentric, but only bonkers in an endearing rather than an irritating way.
+Taylor ran him close, and so many cricketers feel privileged to have played alongside both.
+As talented wicketkeepers sometimes are, Alan Knott was a complete eccentric, but only bonkers in an endearing rather than an irritating way.

 Concentrating intently on every ball that is bowled for hour after hour probably encourages a certain quirkiness and fastidiousness; they feel everything must be just right if they are not to commit the inexplicable, costly error.
-One of Knott’s obsessions was keeping himself ultra-fit, this at a time when fitness was not quite the prerequisite for England selection that it is now.
+One of Knott’s obsessions was keeping himself ultra-fit, at a time when fitness was not quite the prerequisite for England’s selection as it is now.

-Like Jack Russell – another member of the wicket-keeping fraternity with oddball tendencies – Knotty looked a bit of a shambles in his beloved floppy white hat, but you hardly cared about that when the ball went so precisely and regularly into the gloves.
-He was born to his work.
-He established himself as Kent’s regular keeper at the age of 18 and having been chosen for his first Test at 21 cemented himself as England’s first-choice glove-man within months, excelling on his first winter tour of West Indies under his Kent colleague Colin Cowdrey in 1967–68.
+Like Jack Russell, another member of the wicket-keeping fraternity with oddball tendencies, Knotty looked a bit of a shambles in his beloved floppy white hat, but you hardly cared about that when the ball went so precisely and regularly into the gloves.
+He was born for his work.
+He established himself as Kent’s regular keeper at the age of 18, and having been chosen for his first Test at 21, he cemented himself as England’s first-choice gloveman within months, excelling on his first winter tour of the West Indies under his Kent colleague Colin Cowdrey in 1967–68.

 His strengths as a keeper were his massive strengths as a batsman too.
 Alan’s agility and quick-footedness made him nimble around the crease and therefore difficult to bowl to.
 His ability to concentrate for long periods and watch the ball closely helped not only when he was standing behind the stumps but when he was in front of them too.

-Alan Knott finished with what was then a Test record of 269 dismissals, which would have been many more had he did not sign up with Kerry Packer for a rebel tour of South Africa, decisions that meant he appeared in only six Tests after 1977.
-He was only 35 at the time of his last Test and could easily have kept going for a few years beyond that.
+Alan Knott finished with what was then a Test record of 269 dismissals, which would have been many more had he not signed up with Kerry Packer for a rebel tour of South Africa—decisions that meant he appeared in only six Tests after 1977.
+He was only 35 at the time of his last test and could easily have kept going for a few years beyond that.

-A renowned cricket journalist Simon Wilde describes him as “a natural gloveman, beautifully economical in his movements and armed with tremendous powers of concentration”.
-His test career ended against Australia at The Oval, the 6th match of the Ashes series in 1981.
-He scored extraordinarily 70 not-out innings that save the match.
+A renowned cricket journalist, Simon Wilde, describes him as “a natural gloveman, beautifully economical in his movements, and armed with tremendous powers of concentration”.
+His test career ended against Australia at the Oval, the 6th match of the Ashes series, in 1981.
+He scored extraordinarily well in 70 not-out innings that saved the match.